brantjiang/Image-Compressor/README.md

 # Image-Compressor
-Animates varying degrees of SVD compression for a simple grayscale image Note that the gif is just a snipppet of the animation
+Animates varying degrees of SVD compression for a simple grayscale image <br>
+Note that the gif is just a snipppet of the animation

 ![compressed_android](https://user-images.githubusercontent.com/55325528/213034097-8e7f3a8d-ad8b-4244-a5ff-49daac11179d.gif)<br>